 Persons who believe a crime has been committed should promptly report the suspected crime to law enforcement authorities.
-Crime reports can be made at any time.
+Crimes reports can be made at any time.
 The Department of Public Safety and all local law enforcement agencies are available 24 hours a day, seven days a week.
 When on-campus, these crimes should be reported to the Department of Public Safety at (660) 815-0111 or dial 911.
 When off-campus and within the City of Marshall, these crimes should be reported to the Marshall Police Department at (660) 886-7411 or dial 911.
 In addition to contacting law enforcement, you may also contact one of the campus security authorities mentioned above.
 If requested, a College staff member will assist in making the report to police.

 DPS also provides an anonymous reporting option for victims of crimes who do not wish to be identified.
-Victims of crimes who wish to remain anonymous may obtain these forms via the MVC web site by http://moval.edu/student_affairs/index.php and clicking on "File a Report".
+Victims of crimes who wish to remain anonymous may obtain these forms via the MVC web site by https://docs.google.com/a/moval.edu/forms/d/e/1FAIpQLSfWO\Cb7u9Fcol0HLLxrIenwoh3 xZ-zkJ06wukwH7mUOjvYZg/viewform and clicking on "File a Report".